Lee Seung-bok: Death

 On the night of 9 December several North Korean commandos burst into the Lee household demanding food and shelter.
 The North Koreans asked Lee Seung-bok if he preferred North Korea or South Korea.
 When he replied that he preferred South Korea, the North Koreans began to beat him.
-Lee then said "I hate Communists," this enraged the North Koreans who proceeded to kill Lee, his mother Joo Dae-ha (33), younger brother Lee Seung-su (7) and younger sister Lee Seung-Ja (4).
-Lee's father Lee Seok-woo and older brother Lee Hak-gwan managed to escape from the house and raised the alarm.
+Lee then said "I hate Communists," which enraged the North Koreans who proceeded to kill Lee, his mother Joo Dae-ha (33), younger brother Lee Seung-su (7) and younger sister Lee Seung-Ja (4).
+Lee's father Lee Seok-woo and older brother Lee Hak-gwan managed to escape from the house and raise the alarm.
 The North Koreans proceeded to mutilate Lee Seung-bok's face by giving him a half Glasgow smile.
-The North Koreans fled the Lee house and were never identified, but they may have been among the 113 members of Unit 124 killed by South Korean forces.
+The perpetrators fled the house and were never identified, but they may have been among the 113 members of the Special Battalion killed by South Korean forces.

+After his death, as part of the government's anti-communist education, the incident was included in Moral textbooks for elementary schools accompanied with a blurred picture of the body.
+His statue was erected in elementary schools across South Korea, and there were mandatory school trips to the Lee Seung-bok Memorial Center in Pyeongchang.
+In 1982, he was posthumously awarded the Order of Civil Merit by then-President Chun Doo-hwan.
+Beginning from the 1990s, as the government changed its education objectives, his statues were gradually removed from most of the schools, and paragraphs about the incident were reduced in the textbook until it was completely removed in 1995.

 Conspiracy theory

-In the early 1990s rumours began to circulate that Lee never existed and the story of his murder had been created by propaganda units of the South Korean military governments.
-In July 1999 prosecutors charged Kim Ju-eon the former general secretary of the People's Coalition for Media Reform with defamation after he included the December 11, 1968 The Chosun Ilbo report, entitled, "I Don't Like the Communist Party.
+In the early 1990s, rumours began to circulate that Lee never existed and the story of his murder had been created by propaganda units of the South Korean military governments.
+In July 1999, prosecutors charged Kim Ju-eon, the former general secretary of the People's Coalition for Media Reform with defamation after he included the 11 December 1968 The Chosun Ilbo report, entitled, "I Don't Like the Communist Party.
 A Young Mouth of Resistance Torn," in an "Exhibition of Misreporting" and called the reports of the incident a lie.
-In September 2002, Kim was found guilty and was sentenced to 6-months in prison.
+In September 2002, Kim was found guilty and was sentenced to 6 months in prison.
 In October 2004, the Seoul Central District Court sentenced Kim to six months prison and two years probation for "spreading false facts" and concluded that the incident had taken place and that the media reports at the time were accurate.